TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 add action=accept chain=input dst-port=80 protocol=tcp src-address=192.168.10.0/24 dst-address=192.168.10.1 in-interface=vlan_desktop comment="Allow HTTP from Desktop VLAN"
 ```

-The last rule for the input chain should drop everything we didn't explicitly allow.
+The last rule for the input chain should **drop everything** we didn't explicitly allow.

-**Note:** Make sure you put all other rules above this one.
+**Note:** Make sure you put all other rules above the following one.
 All services which the router should provide must be explicitly allowed and above the *Drop Everything Else* rule.
-Since the RouterOS comes with an default policy *allow* we have to add this rule manually.
+Since RouterOS comes with a default policy *allow* we have to add this rule manually.
 If you do not add this rule you maybe allow the router accessed from the Internet.

 ```
-/ip firewall filter add action=drop chain=input comment="End Of Input (Drop)"
+/ip firewall filter add action=drop chain=input comment="End Of Input (Drop Everything Else)"
 ```

 Now the forward rules.